-This year marks the 50th anniversary of Roald Dahl’s classic children’s novel, Fantastic Mr Fox.
+It's the 50th anniversary of Roald Dahl’s classic children’s novel, Fantastic Mr Fox.
 To celebrate, students of the NFTS Model Making Diploma brought to life an exciting and detailed display model featuring Roald Dahl’s writing hut.

 Whilst the model faithfully reconstructs Dahl’s famous writing hut in miniature, it also cleverly incorporates elements from Wes Anderson’s lauded stop motion Fantastic Mr Fox film and imagines Mr Fox ‘burgling’ the hut by burrowing up through a tunnel to retrieve his tail!

+Here, the Model Makers involved in the project reflect on how they brought the intricate model to life.
 Model Making student Jonathan Thrower explains: “We thought it would be a fun thing to play with in a 3D format and to include lots of metatextural references to Roald Dahl’s wider work whilst also keeping the model very much in the spirit of Mr Fox.”

 Head of Model Making John Lee, expands further on what this meticulously crafted project entailed.
 “I thought about the different ways we might best be able to celebrate this iconic anniversary, create an engaging and challenging module for my students and weave in my love of model making with the Roald Dahl book.
 I’d been lucky enough to work on Wes Anderson’s animated film and our lead visiting tutor, Joe Holman, sculpted the original Mr Fox character whilst working at course partners Mackinnon and Saunders.
 Other visiting tutors who had also worked on the film; Josie Corben, Roy Bell, and Gary Welch came on board to help out during the build.